Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Oh...
 They brew Nanyang coffee the same way with a sock as is done in Malaysia and Singapore.
 Kiat Fang is a Hainanese coffee shop, remember?

 Spot on delicious, hyperlocal experience.
-One of the memorable highlights of the rustic charms Songkhla city.
+One of the memorable highlights of the rustic charms of Songkhla city.
 Must visit again and soak in the atmosphere at leisure - I always prefer slow but deep dive travel.
 Missing Songkhla already.

 Kiat_Fang_Khao_Stu_Pork Bun_Stew_Rice_Songkhla_พ พฤร้าน เกียดฟั่ง พ พฤ